Ackee-Blockchain/trident/documentation/docs/start-fuzzing/writting-fuzz-test/index.md

 **Why is this important?**

-Letting the fuzzer to generate completely random instruction inputs and completely random sequqnces of instruction would lead in most case
+Letting the fuzzer to generate completely random instruction inputs and completely random sequences of instruction would lead in most case

 - to transaction failures, which would mean the fuzzer is not properly fuzzing the logic within the program; and
 - executing irrelevant random instruction sequences, which would again lead to transaction failures.